 This kind of problem can be solved by using an as-classic awes cluster.
 The classic ass-classic aws clusters provide the infrastructure that makes cloud services run correctly and reliably.
 In fact, you can even use a classic ass-classic image to create a custom-designed cloud-based service, if you need to.

-Finally, the last bucket is user experience: how easy is it to learn cloud services?
+Finally, the last bucket is user experience: how easy is it to learn cloud service?
 You may need to try some examples to understand how straightforwardly cloud services can be used.
-For example, when you sign up for an aws cloud services account, you get a full-featured development environment, with a wealth of tools and reference material, which you simply have to try out
+For example, when you sign up for an aws cloud service account, you get a full-featured development environment, with a wealth of tools and reference material, which you simply have to try out

 When you’re not sure whether something works, or you want to customize something, or you just want to be able to work on the fly without worrying about technical details, cloud services are ideal because they allow you to use your own tools and reference material as much as you need, and as little as you want.